OtterCadGH/nternet-Link/README.md

 ---

-## Legal and Academic Use

-This project is intended for learning, experimentation, and embedded systems education.

-Do not use this device to violate academic rules, testing policies, or institutional regulations.

----

 ## Not Affiliated

 This project is not affiliated with or endorsed by Texas Instruments.
+Definetly not.

 ---
 ## Academic Integrity Notice